 This research design type takes the data and insights you have obtained from your previous research and uses it to decide which problem you want to solve.
 This is the stage when you create solutions or opportunities for your design, so you have to know already what your users want and need.
 Therefore, at this point, you observe your potential customers in the natural environment and gather information through contextual interviews, focus groups, and data mining.

-There are various types of research methodology that you can use to get data for your user research.
+There are various types of design research methods is that you can use to get data for your user research.
 Let’s take a look at the main ones.

 This is an essential part of the design research when you get to know your users, their needs, and what they expect from your design.
-It is a great way to start a conversation and to look deeper into a particular problem that you face when building your design.
+This is one of the types of research methods that is a great to start a conversation and to look deeper into a particular problem that you face when building your design.

 The participants can be your customers, business owners, or even your teammates.
 Places, where you can conduct user research interviews, can vary from your research “labs” to the spots where your product will be actually used like retail stores, airports, etc., or even via phones and video calls.